MitchellJThomas/markdown-cv/index.md

 ### Specialized in

 - Joining Teams to incept products
-- Communications and technical conflict resoltion between individuals and teams
+- Communications and technical conflict resolution between individuals and teams

 ### Technical interests